The Ultimate Guide to Ice Skating Around Philadelphia

 1099 East Venango Street, Kensington

 Situated in the Kensington section of the city, this rink focuses on giving back to the community by bolstering a positive atmosphere.
-The major focus at this rink is hockey; however, they do still offer public skate hours.
+The major focus at this rink is hockey; however, they do offer public skate hours at various times, based on availability.
 Skating here is free with a $3 skate rental fee.
 You should call the venue for specific hours of operation: 215-685-9893.

 Simons Ice Rink